Benefits of Sunlight: How To Get More No Matter Where You Live!

 Without adequate vitamin D intake, bones cannot form properly.

+Low vitamin D levels can lead to osteoporosis in both men and women.
 In addition, Vitamin D supports numerous metabolic functions, neuromuscular transmission, and immune system enhancement.

 Chronic Diseases Associated with Low Vitamin D Levels